 Legal Process (Law 697)

 Legal Process focuses on the “common law” aspect of the U.S. legal system.
 At the time the British colonies in America declared their independence from Great Britain, the newly constituted states decided to continue to use British “common law.”
 In this course, students explore the significance of this fact by looking at the judicial foundations of the law of property, contract, and tort—the areas that make up the bulk of the first-year curriculum.
 Along the way, students contrast case law with legislation.
-The textbook used is Introduction to Legal Method and Process (Thomson-West 3rd, 4th or 5th edition) by Berch, Berch and Spritzer.
+The textbooks used are Bluebook: A Uniform System of Citation and An Introduction to the Legal System of the United States.
 In addition, students read a good deal of online material.
 The course meets during June and concludes with a written exam.

 Public Law Process (Law 624)